School Workshops

 Mystery object, what could this have been used for?

-Other activities can include:
+Other Stone Age activities can include:

 • Looking at Prehistoric clothing including handling real animal skins, turning wool to fabric, carding wool to neaten the fibres, spinning using a drop spindle and weaving using a peg loom.